xaoirse/luna/README.md

 ### Is it works?
 Yes, I am using it. but it's may has bugs so I try to fix them.
 ### Why Rust?
-I want a standalone binary release of my code,
+I want a standalone binary release from my code,

 # Contribute